blackviking27/CTFs/TryHackMe/Bookstore/Bookstore_Writeup.md

 Lets copy the binary to our machine(Run the below command in your machine).
 <h5>scp -i ~/.ssh/id_rsa sid@{MACHINE IP}:/home/sid/tryharder .</h5>
 Now that we have the binary on our machine we can analyse the binary now.
-Running strings against the binary shows us something very interesting.
+Running <b>strings</b> command against the binary shows us something very interesting.
 <br></br><img src='Screenshot (76).png'/><br></br>
 bash is running with -p to preserve the privileges of the root.
 Now we just need to find the magical number it is asking us.
-I opened the binary in ghidra and saw that our input was XORed with two values and then compared with a value, if it was equal it would run the bash command
+I opened the binary in ghidra and saw that our input was XORed with two values and then compared with a hex value, if it was equal to the hex value then it would run the bash command
 <br></br><img src='Screenshot (77).png'/><br></br>
 We can see that our input is being stored in <b>local_lc</b> variable and it is being XORed with hex value,  0x1116, and <b>local_l8</b>  varaiable with value, 0x5db3.
 <br></br>